Algeciras Conference

 The Algeciras Conference (Note: Conférence d'Algésiras; Conferencia de Algeciras; مؤتمر الجزيرة الخضراء) of 1906 took place in Algeciras, Spain, and lasted from 16 January to 7 April.
 The purpose of the conference was to find a solution to the First Moroccan Crisis of 1905 between France and Germany, which arose as Germany responded to France's effort to establish a protectorate over the independent state of Morocco.
 Germany was not trying to stop French expansion.
 Its goal was to enhance its own international prestige, and it failed badly.
 The result was a much closer relationship between France and Britain that strengthened the Entente Cordiale since both London and Paris were increasingly suspicious and distrustful of Berlin.

-The Algeciras Conference was one of crucial events that led to World War One, with momentous consequences such as the heightened sense of frustration and readiness for war in Germany, that spread beyond the political elite to much of the press and most of the political parties except for the Liberals and Social Democrats on the left.
+The Algeciras Conference was one of the crucial events that led to World War One, with momentous consequences such as the heightened sense of frustration and readiness for war in Germany, that spread beyond the political elite to much of the press and most of the political parties except for the Liberals and Social Democrats on the left.
 The Pan-German element grew in strength, denounced the government's retreat as treason and stepped up chauvinistic support for war.